 The role of each of these careers can vary greatly as they perform different duties for their clients.
 Lawyers typically meet with their clients, advise on legal matters, write contracts, and perform other tasks to assist their clients through legal matters.
 While attorneys may do this too, they also advocate for their clients.
 This is most clearly seen in court settings when attorneys represent their clients to a judge.

-Both attorneys and lawyers may specialize in a certain area of law, like international law, finance laws, or family laws.
+Both attorneys and lawyers may specialize in a certain area of law, like international law, finance law, or family law.
 Lawyers might support the more general needs of their clients and work across several areas of specialization.
 Attorneys commonly only work in their one specialization.

 The work environment for both roles is similar, as they might spend most of their hours in an office setting.
 This involves meeting with their clients, handling paperwork, and researching laws and cases for their clients.
 Since attorneys represent clients in court, they could spend a day or several days a month in a court setting also.